 By 2020, voice search is expected to be 50% of all web searches, according to Econsultancy.
 Voice assistants as Google Assistant, Siri, Alexa, Cortana has natural language processing (NLP) technology under the hood.
 Simple “Hey Google” or “Alexa” awake the system to decipher the command and then obey it or generate an answer.

-Leading-edge NLP approaches are based on deep learning algorithms that require huge amounts of labeled data to recognize and understand voice patterns, to digitize human speech and process big data to react in a human-like way.
+Leading-edge NLP approaches are based on deep learning algorithms that require vast amounts of labeled data to recognize and understand voice patterns, digitize human speech, and to process big data to react in a human-like way.

 Among the benefits of automated data capture are time-saving and cost-effective approaches to data collection and processing with little to no human involvement, expedited ways to retrieve insight and predict risks or uncover perspectives, improved consumer experience, facilitated search, and more.
 As for disadvantages, automated data capture processes aren’t faultless, but the error rate is continually improving.

-Businesses of any sorts need adopting a way of gathering and processing big data.
+Businesses of any sort need to adopt a way of gathering and processing big data.
 Cooperating with a reliable automated data capture provider, they can become owners of top-tier solutions that meet niche-specific requirements.
 It is exactly the key to success in a highly competitive today’s market.